What is a shell, why you care, why you would want to configure it? and how to configure it.

 We can chat about this, but the basic usage would be (in the folder you want to open)

-And that’ll open the files in Sublime.
+And that’ll open the files right in Sublime from the command line.

 Seen any other tricks you want to try out?
 Any questions?
 Let us know.